Edit

 Note

 Specify the Key Vault extension parameters only during the initial setup.
-This approach ensures that they don't undergo any changes throughout the renewal process.
+This approach ensures that the parameters remain unchanged throughout the renewal process.

 Automation account

-The Automation account handles the certificate renewal process.
+An Automation account is a cloud-based service that automates tasks via runbooks.
+In this architecture, it handles the certificate renewal process.
 You need to configure the account with a runbook by using the PowerShell script.

 You also need to create a Hybrid Worker Group.
 Associate the Hybrid Worker Group with a Windows Server member of the same Active Directory domain of the CA, ideally the CA itself, for launching runbooks.